CopernicaMarketingSoftware/Documentation/Publisher/en/campaign-tutorial-lead-nurturing.md

 are and tailor your content according to their interest.
 It might be useful to draw a flowchart before starting your follow-up.

+## The endpoint

+Eventually your campaign will end.
+There can be several reasons; Customers might not be responding, you might be out of information or the customer is already interested enough.
+Make sure to consider the next step at the end of the follow-up, for example removing leads that are not interested or contacting your sales department about those who are.

 ## More information

+Eager to get started on your campaign?
+The articles below will provide you with more background information and inspiration on follow-ups.

 * [Follow-ups](./follow-up-manager-ms)
 * [Campaign Tutorial: Profile enrichment](./campaign-tutorial-profile-enrichment)